 Conversion for Advanced Power and Thermal Research Lab, Building 23

 Wright-Patterson Air Force Base, Ohio

-In FY 2013 a team of architects and engineers from Wright-Patterson’s 88 Air Base Wing Civil Engineering Division successfully salvaged and renovated an underused, historic 53,000 square foot hangar built in 1934, increasing usable laboratory space by 60% while reducing water use by 45% and energy use by about 30%.
-The new energy efficient building allowed the Air Force Research Laboratory’s Power Control Division, formerly located in multiple locations, to consolidate.
-An improved thermal envelope with spray foam insulation, stringent HVAC requirements, high-efficiency glazing, reduced exterior lighting, and occupancy sensors are projected to reduce energy use by 9.8 billion Btu and energy costs by more than $141,000 per year.
+In FY 2013, a team of architects and engineers from Wright-Patterson’s 88 Air Base Wing Civil Engineering Division successfully salvaged and renovated an underused, historic 53,000 ft2 hangar built in 1934, increasing usable laboratory space by 60%, while reducing water use by 45% and energy use by about 30%.
+The new energy-efficient building allowed the Air Force Research Laboratory’s Power Control Division, formerly located in multiple locations, to consolidate.
+An improved thermal envelope with spray foam insulation, stringent HVAC requirements, high-efficiency glazing, reduced exterior lighting, and occupancy sensors is projected to reduce energy use by 9.8 billion Btu and energy costs by more than $141,000 per year.
 Water savings are estimated at 62,000 gallons per year.
 The building design surpassed the required Leadership in Energy & Environmental Design Silver criteria to achieve Wright-Patterson’s first Gold Certification.
-Further, the renovation/consolidation project also allowed for the demolition of building 450, reducing Wright-Patterson’s footprint by 148,300 square feet and saving an additional 8.7 billion Btu annually.
+Further, this project allowed for the demolition of building 450, reducing Wright-Patterson’s footprint by 148,300 ft2 and saving an additional 8.7 billion Btu annually.

 U.S. Air Force